aceinetx/rebuild/README.md

 # rebuild
-Incremental build system designed to be a program that compiles another program
+Incremental build system designed to be a program that compiles program(s)

 Example usage
 ```cpp